 To get the best possible price for your home, partner with a local, experienced Clever Partner Agent who knows how to market and price your home to attract multiple offers.
 They will help you every step of the way during the selling process including marketing and negotiations.

-And to save you money, our full-service Partner Agents work for a flat fee of $3,000 or 1% if your home sells for over $350,000, saving you thousands of dollars on commission.
+And to save you money, our full-service Partner Agents work for a flat fee of 1.5% ($3,000 minimum) if your home sells, saving you thousands of dollars on commission.
 Contact Clever to connect with a Partner Agent who will work hard to get you the optimal outcome on selling your fixer-upper.